“They Just Ain’t You” shows a different side of Lil Tjay.

 2. Used 2 Love

-This one lives in that bittersweet space.
-Tjay opens up about a relationship where he gave everything, just for it to fall apart.
-Looking back, he feels played, like he was fooled into something that was never as real as he thought.
+This one lives in a bittersweet space.
+Lil Tjay opens up about a relationship where he gave everything, only for it to fall apart.
+Now he feels played.

 1. Drive Me Crazy

-This is easily one of the more sensual moments on the album.
+This is easily one of the album’s more sensual moments.
 The energy is slow, intense, and a little hypnotic.
 Tjay leans into the feeling of being caught up in someone, where the chemistry is so strong it takes over your head.

 The way he talks about her presence, her energy, and their connection makes the whole track feel heavy in the best way.
-It is intimate without losing that emotional edge.
+It is intimate without losing that emotional edge (Did you know that Tjay had this in his bag?).

 SONG BY SONG RATING